 - Reduce grill heat to medium high.
 Place salmon on grill, skin side down.
 Flip after about 6 minutes.
-Grill 2–3 more minutes, or until fish is opaque and flakes easily with a fork when inserted in the thickest part of the filet.
-If using a meat thermometer, fish should reach approximately 140 degrees Fahrenheit—the safe internal temperature is 145 degrees Fahrenheit, but fish will continue cooking for a few minutes once removed from the grill.
-The total cooking time for salmon will depend on the thickness of the filet.
+Grill 2–3 more minutes, or until fish is opaque and flakes easily with a fork when inserted in the thickest part of the fillet.
+If using a meat thermometer, fish should reach approximately 140 degrees F—the safe internal temperature is 145 degrees F, but fish will continue cooking for a few minutes once removed from the grill.
+The total cooking time for salmon will depend on the thickness of the fillet.
 Remove salmon from the grill.

 - Remove salmon skin, if desired.
 Top salads with salmon and drizzle with vinaigrette.
 Refrigerate any remaining vinaigrette in a jar with a tight-fitting lid for up to 5 days.

 - Sprinkle salads with chives and serve with lemon slices.

 - For a time-saving shortcut, use a store-bought lemon vinaigrette.